steghio/BloggerBackup/README.md

 # BloggerBackup
 Command line script to backup Blogger posts

 This script allows users to quickly download posts from their Blogger blog in order to keep a backup copy.
 On Windows there is the amazing BloggerBackupUtility https://bloggerbackup.codeplex.com/ but sadly that's not available for Linux as well, hence this small project comes to life.
+It requires Python 3.

 Usage is: